 Portrait of a man in red chalk (c.
 1510), a presumed self-portrait of Leonardo da Vinci; Leonardo da Vinci, Public domain, via Wikimedia Commons

-There are seemingly countless techniques that will create different textured effects in a composition.
-We will see these techniques in a variety of examples all throughout art history.
-As we mentioned above, Leonardo da Vinci pioneered painting techniques like sfumato, which we see in his famous painting titled Mona Lisa (c.
-1503 – 1506).
+There are countless techniques that will create different textured effects in a composition.
+We will see these techniques in a variety of examples throughout art history.
+As we mentioned above, Leonardo da Vinci pioneered painting techniques like sfumato, which we see in his famous painting Mona Lisa (c.
+1503-1506).

 Portrait of Mona Lisa del Giocondo (1503-1506) by Leonardo da Vinci; Leonardo da Vinci, Public domain, via Wikimedia Commons

-The sfumato technique gives the impression of a smooth texture especially when skin is depicted.
-Different paint colors or tones are blended with one another in such a way that it produces a smoothed or “softened” effect, sometimes described as “blurred” too.
+The sfumato technique gives the impression of a smooth texture, especially when skin is depicted.
+Different paint colors or tones are blended with one another in such a way that it produces a smoothed or “softened” effect, sometimes described as “blurred”.

-This can be where the colors change in tone, and it does not leave any traces of the edges or outlines of the subject matter.
+This can be spotted in areas where the colors appear to change in tone and where there are no traces of the subject’s edges or outlines.

-Another example includes da Vinci’s Virgin of the Rocks (1483-1486) depicting the two infants, Jesus Christ and John the Baptist, Mother Mary, and Uriel, an archangel.
-Here, we see texture depicted as smooth and fair skin tones.
+Another example includes Da Vinci’s Virgin of the Rocks (1483-1486) depicting the two infants, Jesus Christ and John the Baptist, Mother Mary, and Uriel the archangel.
+Here, we see texture depicted as smooth and fair skin tones, as well as in the surface of the rocks, which was depicted as rough using differing shades of brown and a uniform rigid form.

 Virgin of the Rocks (1483-1486) by Leonardo da Vinci; Leonardo da Vinci and workshop, Public domain, via Wikimedia Commons